NIFTy-PPL/JAXbind/paper/paper.md

 # Summary

 JAX is widely used in machine learning and scientific computing.
-Especially in scientific computing, high-performance implementations of special transformations are often required, which cannot easily be reimplemented natively in JAX.
-Therefore, it is essential for many applications to extend JAX with custom functions.
+Scientific computing relies on existing high-performance code which we would ideally like to use in JAX.
-The existing interface in JAX for connecting custom functions requires deep knowledge of JAX and relies on error-prone C++ pointer logic for transferring the custom functions' input and output.
+Reimplementing the existing code in JAX is often impractical and the existing interface in JAX for connecting custom code requires deep knowledge of JAX and its C++ backend.
 The aim of `jax_op` is to drastically lower the burden of connecting custom functions implemented in other programming languages to JAX.
-Specifically, `jax_op` provides an easy-to-use Python interface for defining custom JAX primitives supporting JAX transformations.
+Specifically, `jax_op` provides an easy-to-use Python interface for defining custom, so called, JAX primitives supporting any JAX transformations.

 # Statement of Need